-Financial liabilities including accounts payable, other payables, lease liabilities and bank borrowings are subsequently measured at amortised cost using the effective interest method.
+Financial liabilities including accounts payable, other payables and lease liabilities are subsequently measured at amortised cost using the effective interest method.

 Derecognition of financial liabilities

 The Group derecognises financial liability when, and only when, the Group's obligations are discharged, cancelled or have expired.
 The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit or loss.